hcoles/pitest-site/pages/aggregating_tests_across_modules.markdown

       |
       |________ mutation-test-report

-In this new sub-module, there would be some section of the pom file which looks like this:
+In this new sub-module, there would be some section of the POM file which looks like this:

 ```xml
 <dependencies>